Work Visa Sponsorship USA: Complete Guide

-Under US immigration law there are various different classifications of work visa that will allow foreign citizens to undertake work on a time-limited basis in the United States.
-Below we look at the nature of the “temporary work visa USA” and some of the different options that are currently available.
+Under US immigration law, there are various different classifications of work visa that will allow foreign citizens to undertake work on a time-limited basis in the United States.
+Some of those routes require the worker to be sponsored by a qualifying employer.

 L1 Intra-Company Transfer visa